gnr23/Metabonaut-complete-end-to-end-LCMSMS-metabolomics-data-analysis/tutorial.md

 End-to-End Untargeted Metabolomics Workflow
-This tutorial covers an end-to-end workflow for LC-MS-based untargeted metabolomics experiments, conducted entirely within R using the Bioconductor ecosystem and base R functionality.
+I am learning by using this end-to-end workflow for LC-MS-based untargeted metabolomics experiments, conducted entirely within R using the Bioconductor ecosystem and base R functionality.

 Project Overview
 The samples were analyzed using ultra-high-performance liquid chromatography (UHPLC) coupled to a Q-TOF mass spectrometer (TripleTOF 5600+), utilizing hydrophilic interaction liquid chromatography (HILIC) for separation.